SebWouters/CheMPS2/README.md

 [CheMPS2/TensorF1.cpp](CheMPS2/TensorF1.cpp) contains all TensorF1 functions.
 This class stores and handles the reduced spin-1 part of two sandwiched second quantized operators, of which the particle symmetry sectors are equal.

-[CheMPS2/TensorF1Dbase.cpp](CheMPS2/TensorF1Dbase.cpp) contains the common storage and handling functions of the TensorF1 and TensorD classes.

 [CheMPS2/TensorGYZ.cpp](CheMPS2/TensorGYZ.cpp) contains the contruct and update functions for the G-, Y-, and Z-tensors.
 They are required for the two-orbital mutual